Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/duplication.rst

 .. figure:: /images/editors_3dview_object_editing_duplication_linked-example.png

-   The object ``Cone.001`` was linked duplicated.
+   The Cube object was linked duplicated.

-   Though both these cones are separate objects with unique names, the single mesh named Cone, highlighted in the Outliner, is shared by both.
+The object ``Cube`` was linked duplicated, using :kbd:`Alt-D`.

-The left cone is a *Linked Duplicate* of the middle cone (using :kbd:`Alt-D`).
+Though both these cubes are separate objects with unique names: ``Cube`` and ``Cube.001``, the single mesh named ``Cube``, is shared by both.

-- As a vertex is moved in *Edit Mode* in one object, the same vertex is moved in the original cone as well.
+- As a mesh is edited in *Edit Mode* in one object, the same occurs in the other cube as well.
   The mesh data are links, not copies.
-- In contrast, if one of these two cones is rotated or rescaled in object mode, the other remains unchanged.
+- In contrast, if one of these two cubes is rotated or rescaled in Object Mode, the other remains unchanged.
   The transform properties are copied, not linked.
-- As in the previous example, the newly created cone has inherited the material of the original cone.
+- As in the previous example, the newly created cube has inherited the material of the original cube.
   The material properties are linked, not copied.

 A common table has a top and four legs.
 Model one leg,